proclaimforum/vscode-proclaimscript-language/README.md

 ## Known Issues

 * Overlap of IF ELSE autocompletion with C/C++ makes writing IF ELSE blocks a little clunky
-* arithmetic symbols as part of variable names are not correctly colour coded. (the aim is to emphasise which characters Proclaim will interpret as a variable name)
+* numeric characters inside variable names are not correctly colour coded. (the aim is to emphasise which strings Proclaim will interpret as a variable name)

 ## Release Notes